Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 What is Jambalaya exactly?

-So let’s start there!
+So let’s start cooking!

 We have 2 pounds of peeled and deveined shrimp